Back To Main Menu

 FAQ

-The NFP is a through-train pathway for students who have done well in the Secondary 4 Normal (Academic) examination to be admitted directly in an arts institution in lieu of GCE ‘O’ Levels.
-When students enroll in the NFP, they will be offered provisional places in their pre-selected diploma course, and they will progress onto the first year of the course upon successful completion of the programme.
+The NFP is a through-train pathway for students who have done well in the Secondary 4 Normal (Academic) examination to be admitted directly in an arts institution in lieu of GCE O-Levels.
+When students enroll in the NFP, they will be offered provisional places in their pre-selected diploma programme, and they will progress onto the first year of the programme upon successful completion of the programme.

 Secondary 4 Normal (Academic) Students who have sat for GCE ‘O’ Level Exams in a few subjects